-On an individual stock basis, top relative detraction came from a strong-performing technology-related stock that does not meet our investment criteria and, consequently, is not held in the Portfolio.
-However, among stocks that are held in the Portfolio, those with the largest detraction were businesses that experienced a significant disruption as a result of the global pandemic.
-For example, the impact of the pandemic on travel demand weighed on the stocks of Norwegian Cruise Line Holdings, which suffered from a significant increase in cancellations, and Hilton Worldwide Holdings, which saw a decline in occupancy rates at its properties.
-We liquidated our positions in both stocks.

-Elsewhere, technology hardware and services company Apple weighed on relative performance.
-Through much of the period, the Portfolio held a notably smaller position in the stock than the index.
+On an individual stock basis, notable relative detractors included a strong-performing technology-related stock that does not meet our investment criteria and, consequently, is not held in the Portfolio.
+However, among stocks that are held in the Portfolio, technology hardware and services company Apple was a top detractor.
+The Portfolio held a notably smaller position in the stock than the index.
 Given the large share of the index that Apple commands, this prevented us from benefiting from the stock's strong gains to the same degree as our benchmark.
 Shares advanced on enthusiasm surrounding the 5G product cycle.